 This is why ForgeRock has once again sponsored Data Privacy Day.
 We believe that “Respecting Privacy, Safeguarding Data, and Enabling Trust” has to be a strategic effort on the part of not just risk managers but also — and perhaps especially — digital teams looking to build relationships with users based on trust.
 Too often, for example, it’s easy to forego the option to ask for consent or give options for users to control their own data sharing even when it’s exactly the right answer.

 There was lots going on around “the Day” this year.
 I appeared along with privacy luminary Michelle Dennedy and many others, at the Stay Safe Online event at Twitter HQ in San Francisco on January 26.
+You can find my interview with SiliconAngle discussing privacy in the IoT age here.
 And I’ll be at the RSA Conference talking about “Designing a New Consent Strategy for Digital Transformation” on Thursday, February 16.
 In this talk I’ll present a whole new classification system for consent types.
 Hope to see you there!

 To learn more about how ForgeRock is helping organizations to address their data privacy challenges and build trusted digital relationships with their customers, visit our privacy solutions page.